afeimsdn/Happiness-Flying/README.md

 Flying
 ======

-This is An NotePad of self learning.
+This is An NotePad of learning.
 Welcome anyone who like sharing the happyiness of software development.